aws-samples/amazon-serverless-datalake-workshop/instructions.md

 ## Create an IAM Role
 Create an IAM role that has permission to your Amazon S3 sources, targets, temporary directory, scripts, AWSGlueServiceRole and any libraries used by the job.
 Refer [AWS Glue documentation](https://docs.aws.amazon.com/glue/latest/dg/create-an-iam-role.html) on how to create the role.
 For role permission make sure you select both AWS managed policy **AWSGlueServiceRole** for general AWS Glue permissions and the AWS managed policy **AmazonS3FullAccess** for access to Amazon S3 resources.

-> In the Lab guide **AWSGlueServiceRoleDefault** role name is used.
-If you create the IAM role with a different name then please substitute your role name for **AWSGlueServiceRoleDefault**
+> In the Lab guide, **AWSGlueServiceRoleDefault** role name is used.
+If you create the IAM role with a different name, then please substitute your role name for **AWSGlueServiceRoleDefault**

 ## Discover Data